ak24watch/GIN/README.md

 # Graph Isomorphism Network (GIN) Training and Evaluation

-This project implements a Graph Isomorphism Network (GIN) for graph classification tasks using the DGL library.
-The model is trained and evaluated on various graph datasets, and the training and validation accuracies are plotted for analysis.
+This project implements a Graph Isomorphism Network (GIN) for graph classification tasks using the DGL library, based on [How Powerful are Graph Neural Networks?](https://arxiv.org/abs/1810.00826) The model is trained and evaluated on various graph datasets, and the training and validation accuracies are plotted for analysis.

 ## Datasets